PiotrMakarewicz/social-network-data-migration/docs/index.rst

 =========================================================
+social-network-data-migration
+=========================================================

 System for migrating social network data from heterogeneous sources to a graph database
-=========================================================